scanhamman/ror1/README.md

 <h3>Pre-requisites</h3>

-1) The system assumes that any v2 ROR data file required has been downloaded from the Zenodo site and placed on the machine running the program, in a designated 'data folder'.
+1) The system assumes that any v2 ROR data file required has already been downloaded from the Zenodo site and placed on the machine running the program, in a designated 'data folder'.
 It can be useful to simplify the name of this file (see Operation and arguments below).<br>
 2) The system requires a postgres database for holding the data.
 By default, this database is assumed to be named 'ror', but this can be changed in the configuration file (see below).
 The database must be